 Large versus Small: We complement our Large Cap Defensive exposure with selective, active small- and mid-cap funds.
 Small caps tend to be more economically sensitive, so we look to be more valuation-conscious in this segment.

-Fixed Income: Move to Over-weight
+Fixed Income: Over-weight

 Liquid Alternatives: Target-weight